 Anal sex

-If you’re curious about exploring anal sex, but aren’t sure where to start, we have some tips on how to have a pleasurable and comfortable time
+If you’re curious about exploring anal sex, but aren’t sure where to start, we have some tips on how to have a pleasurable, comfortable and safe time

 What is anal sex?